CS-DS-125/125book/source/02-ValuesAndVariables/Glossary.rst

    A category of values.
 The types we have seen so far are integers (type ``int``), floating-point numbers (type ``float``), and strings (type ``str``).

+.. index:: !update

+update
+   An assignment to a variable that already has a value, giving it a new one.

 .. index:: !value